Review | A brain researcher on what Freud got right

 Building on that core insight, “The Hidden Spring” constructs a model of mind that, like Freud’s, is sensitive to the psyche’s efforts to balance competing needs and pressures.
 Indeed, Solms shows how throbs of pleasure and pain guide our interactions with the world, making it possible for us to navigate a sea of uncertainty.
 To be sure, “The Hidden Spring” sometimes steers into heady territory as Solms tours through contemporary neuroscience, psychoanalytic theory, case histories and philosophy of mind.
 There are chapters that draw on thermodynamics and information theory, and the book concludes by testing its vision of the mind against some philosophical puzzles that have long troubled neuroscience (the “hard problem of consciousness,” which wonders how subjective experience arises from mere matter).
 But given the capaciousness of “The Hidden Spring,” it’s remarkably clear, accommodating and exciting to read.

-To be sure, for many modern neuroscientists, Freud’s thought is dead, buried and best forgotten.
+For many modern neuroscientists, Freud’s thought is dead, buried and best forgotten.
 Yet as Freud himself wrote, “A thing which has not been understood inevitably reappears; like an unlaid ghost, it cannot rest until the mystery has been solved and the spell broken.”
 As with all returns of the repressed, Solms’s exhumation of psychoanalysis is sure to be unnerving, especially for those who want to deny Freud’s lessons about the workings of desire, fantasy and affect in our mental life.
 More than a century after Freud abandoned his own scientific project, returning to his work may seem somehow irrational.
 Thankfully, “The Hidden Spring” provides a necessary reminder that rational thinking isn’t all it seems to be.

 Jess Keiser is an assistant professor in the department of English at Tufts University and the author of “Nervous Fictions: Literary Form and the Enlightenment Origins of Neuroscience.”